deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 painfully nervous about something, to judge from the way she’d been pacing little awkward circles outside, rubbing her fingers together.

-“Ava?
-What’s wrong, honey?”
+"Ava?
+What’s wrong, honey?"

-“Umm…” Ava gave her a nervy little smile.
-“Nothing’s *wrong*, it’s just I could…I could just use some advice.”
+"Umm…" Ava gave her a nervy little smile.
+"Nothing’s *wrong*, it’s just I could…I could just use some advice."

-“From me?”
+"From me?"
 That was astonishing.
 Hayley wasn’t sure she was qualified to advise anybody on anything these days.

-“Please?”
+"Please?"

-Hayley stepped aside “Come on in.” she offered.
+Hayley stepped aside "Come on in." she offered.

 Ava did so, and perched herself restlessly onto the edge of the couch.

-“Cup of tea, sweetie?
-Or, I’ve got Ovaltine…”
+"Cup of tea, sweetie?
+Or, I’ve got Ovaltine…"

 Ava smiled, a little weakly.
-“Ovaltine would be nice.” she agreed.
+"Ovaltine would be nice." she agreed.

 Hayley let her relax as she bustled about, taking a little longer making the drinks than was strictly necessary.
 By the time she was done, Ava had sat back a little and released some tension in a big sigh.

-“So…what’s up?”
+"So…what’s up?"
 Hayley asked, though she had a sneaking suspicion.

-“I, um…” Ava puffed out her cheeks and exhaled.
-“Adam and me, we’ve never…I mean…”
+"I, um…" Ava puffed out her cheeks and exhaled.
+"Adam and me, we’ve never…I mean…"

 Okay, so Hayley’s suspicion had been wrong, but now she understood what this was really about.
-“You’ve not?
-Oh, honey…I kind of thought with you living together…”
+"You’ve not?
+Oh, honey…I kind of thought with you living together…"

 Ava looked down at her hands, which were a frantic little knot of fingers.
-“Different beds.” she said, with a little laugh.
-“Are you…okay with me coming to you?”
+"Different beds." she said, with a little laugh.
+"Are you…okay with me coming to you?"

-“Well who else are you going to ask?
-Adam’s dad?”
+"Well who else are you going to ask?
+Adam’s dad?"
 Hayley laughed, and Ava giggled.
-“No, honey, it’s…I’m actually kind of flattered.
-What do you need to know?”
+"No, honey, it’s…I’m actually kind of flattered.
+What do you need to know?"

-“I guess…whether I should, really.”
+"I guess…whether I should, really."
 Ava said, relaxing.
-“I mean, Mom and Dad always said I should wait for marriage, and…”
+"I mean, Mom and Dad always said I should wait for marriage, and…"

-“So did mine.
-I didn’t listen.”
+"So did mine.
+I didn’t listen."

-“Yeah, but…”
+"Yeah, but…"

-“No, honey, listen to me a second.”
+"No, honey, listen to me a second."
 Hayley shuffled forward on the couch and set her tea down.
-“I know you miss your parents so much it hurts.
-I can’t go two hours without remembering Sara and…” she closed her eyes and rallied.
-“But…Let me tell you what I wish I’d told her, okay?
+"I know you miss your parents so much it hurts.
+I can’t go two hours without remembering Sara and…" she closed her eyes and rallied.
+"But…Let me tell you what I wish I’d told her, okay?
 All your parents would want is for you to be happy, and to be safe.
-That’s all.”
+That’s all."

-“It is?”
+"It is?"

 Hayley nodded.
-“They told you to wait because they didn’t want you rushing in and getting hurt.” she said.
-“There’s nothing magical about your wedding day that’ll suddenly make it the right choice if it wasn’t before, and if it’s the right choice now, then…why wait?”
+"They told you to wait because they didn’t want you rushing in and getting hurt." she said.
+"There’s nothing magical about your wedding day that’ll suddenly make it the right choice if it wasn’t before, and if it’s the right choice now, then…why wait?"

 Ava was nodding along, but she frowned.
-“How…do I know when it’s right?” she asked.
+"How…do I know when it’s right?" she asked.

-“Well, you…” Hayley paused to think about it.
-“Okay, now here’s something I wish *my* parents had told *me*, okay?”
+"Well, you…" Hayley paused to think about it.
+"Okay, now here’s something I wish *my* parents had told *me*, okay?"

-“Okay…?”
+"Okay…?"

-“Sex is…nice.”
+"Sex is…nice."
 She paused, and corrected herself.
-“No, it’s great, even.
+"No, it’s great, even.
 But everyone seems to get this idea that it’s this precious, special thing and they say all kinds of stupid stuff about it.
-Judging you for having too little, too much, being a virgin, *not* being a virgin...”
+Judging you for having too little, too much, being a virgin, *not* being a virgin…"

-“So…I shouldn’t care?”
+"So…I shouldn’t care?"
 Ava asked.

-“Exactly!
+"Exactly!
 Just be smart about it.
 Have as much or as little as you want, and don’t let anybody tell you when or with who or anything like that.
 That’s all your choice and nobody else’s.
-Just be smart about it.”
+Just be smart about it."

-“Smart?”
+"Smart?"

-“Well I mean, you know about…the pill, and condoms and everything, right?”
+"Well I mean, you know about…the pill, and condoms and everything, right?"

-“Oh, *that!*” Ava looked relieved.
-“Yes I…I know that stuff.”
+"Oh, *that!"* Ava looked relieved.
+"Yes I…I know that stuff."

-“Good.
-So be smart about using them, because…trust me on this, you really don’t want to be a mum yet.”
+"Good.
+So be smart about using them, because…trust me on this, you really don’t want to be a mum yet."

-“No.” Ava agreed.
+"No." Ava agreed.

-“Okay.
-So the question isn’t ‘*how do you know when it’s the right time*’, okay?
-The question is just…‘*Do you want to*’?”
+"Okay.
+So the question isn’t '*how do you know when it’s the right time*’, okay?
+The question is just…'*Do you want to*’?"

 There was a long pause, during which Ava drank about a third of her Ovaltine.
-“Adam’s…going away.” she said, eventually and quietly.
+"Adam’s…going away." she said, eventually and quietly.

 Hayley shuffled around the corner and put an arm round Ava, rubbing her back.
-“He is?”
+"He is?"

 Ava nodded.
-“He turns seventeen a few days before Christmas, and he’s…joining the military.”
+"He turns seventeen a few days before Christmas, and he’s…joining the military."

-“Oh, honey…”
+"Oh, honey…"

-“No, no. I’m happy: I’m going to be doing something too.
-We both want to achieve something and this is the way he’s doing it.”
+"No, no. I’m happy: I’m going to be doing something too.
+We both want to achieve something and this is the way he’s doing it."
 She sounded like she meant it.
-“But…he’s going to be gone for so long, and…”
+"But…he’s going to be gone for so long, and…"

-“You feel like you should give him a proper send-off?”
+"You feel like you should give him a proper send-off?"

 Ava nodded.

-“That’s…for me, that wouldn’t be the right reason, sweetie.”
+"That’s…for me, that wouldn’t be the right reason, sweetie."

 Ava wrapped both hands around her Ovaltine and sipped it.
-“In that case…what *would* be the right reason?”
+"In that case…what *would* be the right reason?"
 She asked.

-“There’s only one right reason, honey: because you both want to.
-The list starts and ends there.”
+"There’s only one right reason, honey: because you both want to.
+The list starts and ends there."

 They sat in silence for a bit until Ava had finished her drink.

-“I’m leaving too.”
+"I’m leaving too."
 Hayley revealed.

-“…You are?!”
+"…You are?!"
 Ava looked up, and Hayley internally winced at the desperation she saw in the younger girl’s eyes.
-“Hayley, why?”
+"Hayley, why?"

-“Don’t worry, it’s not because of Sara or anything.
-I’ll be coming back.” she promised.
-“I’m just going away for a few months.”
+"Don’t worry, it’s not because of Sara or anything.
+I’ll be coming back." she promised.
+"I’m just going away for a few months."

-“Why?”
+"Why?"

-“I’m…Mark and I are having another baby.”
+"I’m…Mark and I are having another baby."
 She dug the pregnancy test box out from where she’d hidden it under a throw pillow.
-“We’re worried about the low gravity affecting the baby’s development, so I’m going back to Earth for a year…You’re the first person I’ve told besides him.”
+"We’re worried about the low gravity affecting the baby’s development, so I’m going back to Earth for a year…You’re the first person I’ve told besides him."

-“Oh, wow...”
+"Oh, wow…"

-“I think I conceived a day or two before we lost Sara…I know Mark and I haven’t…we’ve not been together since then.”
+"I think I conceived a day or two before we lost Sara…I know Mark and I haven’t…we’ve not been together since then."

-“You’ve not?”
+"You’ve not?"

 Hayley nodded.
-“I’m not ready.” she said.
-“I’m so scared I’ll treat the new child like a replacement for Sara.
+"I’m not ready." she said.
+"I’m so scared I’ll treat the new child like a replacement for Sara.
 But…here we are.
-So, I’m going back to work with the Earth end of the Reclamation Project, and Mark’s staying here.”
+So, I’m going back to work with the Earth end of the Reclamation Project, and Mark’s staying here."

 It was Ava’s turn to put a hand on Hayley’s arm.
-“Are you two..?”
+"Are you two..?"

-“We’re…” Hayley squeezed back some impending tears with a forced smile.
+"We’re…" Hayley squeezed back some impending tears with a forced smile.
-“We’re fine.
+"We’re fine.
 Really.
 He gets angry sometimes, I’ve said some things that…We scare Jack sometimes.
 But we always cuddle and talk it out afterwards.
 In a way, I’m glad the baby’s come along.
 It’ll give us both something to work on for the future.
-Maybe that and a little distance will help.”
+Maybe that and a little distance will help."

 She wiped her eyes.
-“Come on, you came here for advice.
-Is…did I help?”
+"Come on, you came here for advice.
+Is…did I help?"

 Ava nodded.
-“You helped a lot.” she promised.
-“I just have one question left, really.”
+"You helped a lot." she promised.
+"I just have one question left, really."

-“Sure.”
+"Sure."

-“How will I know if Adam wants to?”
+"How will I know if Adam wants to?"

 Hayley giggled.
-“Honey, with boys?
-It’s *so* easy to tell.”
+"Honey, with boys?
+It’s *so* easy to tell."

-“Be serious.”
+"Be serious."
 Ava protested.

-“I was!”
+"I was!"
 Hayley assured her.
-“But the simplest way is to just ask him.
+"But the simplest way is to just ask him.
-Failing that, if you want to be sure…well, if you make it obvious that you want him, then you’ll know soon enough either way.”
+Failing that, if you want to be sure…well, if you make it obvious that you want him, then you’ll know soon enough either way."

-“So…how do I make it obvious?”
+"So…how do I make it obvious?"

 Hayley laughed.
-“Go into his room wearing some perfume and one of his T-shirts and nothing else, kiss him, then grab his wrist and put his hand on your butt.” she said.
-“He’d have to be *dead* not to get that message.”
+"Go into his room wearing some perfume and one of his T-shirts and nothing else, kiss him, then grab his wrist and put his hand on your butt." she said.
+"He’d have to be *dead* not to get that message."

-“But what if–?”
+"But what if–?"

 Hayley interrupted her, patiently.
-“Ava.
+"Ava.
 Sweetie.
 Everything after that point is for you and him, okay?
 There’s no script.
 Just *talk* to one another.
 Tell him how you feel, tell him what you want to do, tell him what you want *him* to do, ask him what *he* wants…That’s the most important thing, okay?
-Communication.”
+Communication."

-“That sounds…awkward.”
+"That sounds…awkward."
 Ava was blushing.

-“It will be.
+"It will be.
 Forget what it’s like in movies, sex is always at least a little bit awkward.
 Your first time most of all.
-Just…live with that and try to have fun.”
+Just…live with that and try to have fun."

-“…Thanks, Hayley.”
+"…Thanks, Hayley."

-“No; thank *you*.
-It’s good to…” she’d been about to say something about falling back into that mother role, but decided against it. “…to be able to give advice.” she finished.
+"No; thank *you*.
+It’s good to…" she’d been about to say something about falling back into that mother role, but decided against it. "…to be able to give advice." she finished.

 Ava smiled and gave her a little hug.
 She left the house looking much more relaxed than she had entered it.